micheles/micheles.github.io/author.md

 Starting from October 2012 I have been an employee of [GEM](http://www.globalquakemodel.org/), a non-profit company specialized on earthquakes and seismic risk assessment.
-Now I am the maintainer of the Openquake Engine and I am working full time on it.
+I am now the maintainer of the Openquake Engine and I am working full time on it.